Hidden Legacies

 • Elizabeth Miller (exhibition tech support)

-• Richard "Bo" Adams (project inception and administrative support)
+• Dr. Richard "Bo" Adams (project inception and administrative support)